Billboards in Atlanta · drive-time intelligence · June 2026

 When should Atlanta billboards run?

-Drive windows rule: 7–10 AM and 4–7 PM weekdays on the I-285 Perimeter and the downtown trench, plus BeltLine evenings and stadium event windows.
+Drive windows rule, 7–10 AM and 4–7 PM weekdays, plus BeltLine evenings and stadium event windows.

 Does airport-area advertising make sense in Atlanta?

-More than anywhere.
-104M annual passengers through the Hartsfield-Jackson corridor (College Park/I-85) make this a national-reach placement at a local price.
+More than anywhere, 106M annual passengers make the airport corridor a national-reach placement at a local price.

 How much does a billboard cost in Atlanta per play?